menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 The installer will ask a series of questions.
 Be prepared to answer them, as described for each component.

-Micetro Controllers running on Linux
+Micetro Agents running on Linux
 ---------------------------------

 .. note::
-  Before installing Micetro DNS Server Controller, examine your named data and operating environment, plus the init script and/or settings file used to start named.
+  Before installing Micetro DNS Agent, examine your named data and operating environment, plus the init script and/or settings file used to start named.
 Be aware that the installer will rearrange named.conf and your named data directory.
 Know how to answer the following questions:

   * Is there a starting configuration file, such as /etc/named.conf?
     * If not, you will need to create one.